“Like an elite athlete, Sony's WF-SP800N earbuds excel at everything they do.”

 If the SP700N were underwhelming on battery life, the SP800N have been clearly designed to overwhelm: They pack an impressive nine hours of battery life with their ANC function turned on and an enormous 13 hours when it’s turned off.
 That’s three more ANC hours and five more non-ANC hours than the WF-1000XM3.
 I wasn’t able to confirm these stats during my brief time with the earbuds, but Sony’s claims are usually in line with real-world results.

-At nine hours with ANC, they come in just one hour shy of Master and Dynamic’s MW07 Plus, but the non-ANC 13-hour performance smashes every other
+At nine hours with ANC, they come in just one hour shy of Master and Dynamic’s MW07 Plus, but the non-ANC 13-hour performance smashes almost every other true wireless earbuds we’ve seen.
+The one exception being JVC’s HA-XC90T at an insane 15 hours.

 The SP800N don’t get Sony’s top-of-the-line ANC tech, the proprietary QN1e ANC chip that sits inside the WF-1000XM3, and Sony won’t say which ANC tech the SP800N uses.
 But we know this: It works very nicely.